SW-g16/sw/documentation/domain-modelling.md

 // methodology? we opened protege, then clicked stuff until we were done

-We constructed an ontology able to express the information we're interested in (generally outlined under Domain and Scope, detailed in Conceptualization).
-For the practical task of constructing the ontology, we used Protege.
+As outlined under 'Domain and Scope' (and detailed in 'Conceptualization'), our goal was to create an ontology that allows a user to look up voting history and patterns for a variety of voting assemblies.
+For this, we first needed to investigate which legislative assemblies had the relevant data publicly available in a manner that could automatically be extracted.
+Next, we needed to see what additional data was available for the legislative assembly members, and which of that data would be relevant to looking up voting patterns.
+Finally, the practical task of ontology construction was done in the Protégé ontology editor.

 ## Conceptualization